robot hand

 • It builds on SEO fundamentals, but also accounts for how large language models (LLMs) interpret and cite information.

-• We offer audits, strategy, implementation and training so your content is structured, crawlable and promptable for generative engines.
+• Luminary offers GEO audits, strategy, implementation and training so your content is structured, crawlable and promptable for generative engines, and your team is empowered to design content and experiences for both today's generative engines and emerging agentic AI.

 Want to know more?